AlickMitchell/alickmitchell.github.io/content/posts/encor_journey/index.md

 But the biggest benefit I find to taking notes is having the config examples to hand when you need them.
 This becomes a tool not just for the exam but for your career.

 I keep organized notes using org mode in Emacs.
-Emacs has modules that help you search and sort our notes.
+Emacs has modules that help you search and sort your notes.

 * Documentation

 Cisco white papers and documentation are your friend.
-Learning to navigate the documentation is a skill all of it's own, but it pays in huge dividend once you nail it.
+Learning to navigate the documentation is a skill all of it's own, and it pays a huge dividend once you nail it.

 Obviously these are just things that I personally found helpful, everyone has a different study style.